laszlo462/IBE-RESTester/README.md

 - Select the query type
 - Input your query parameters and hit enter
 - The JSON response from IBE will be displayed

+Debug logging is still turned on by default for testing purposes, this will be disabled in a future release.

 ## Development